Evans-Mercy/capstone-1/src/main/java/com/pluralsight/README.md

 # Accounting Ledger App

+### Author - Mercy Evans
+This project stressed me out, but I learned a lot and had fun building it from scratch!

-This app is for tracking deposits and payments.
+- **This app is for tracking deposits and payments**

 ## Features:
 1. Adding a deposit